 Estonia fully aligns with the statement delivered by the European Union.

-Russia has also pursued his policy of mass abduction of Ukrainian children to Russia and Belarus.
-Disturbingly, these actions include indoctrination and training aimed at erasing the children’s Ukrainian cultural heritage and identity.
+For the second year on, Russian war of aggression against Ukraine continues to bring terror to Ukrainians.
+The recent destruction of Nova Kahovka dam left more than 100 000 people in need of food, water and shelter.
+Furthermore, at least 16 000 children from Ukrainian territory are forcefully transferred or deported to Russia, Russian occupied territory and allegedly to Belarus by Russian authorities.
 We must stop this brutal war and bring perpetrators to justice.
-Estonia commends all ongoing investigations of human rights violations and international crimes committed by Russia and reiterates the need for the establishment of a special tribunal for the crime of aggression by the UN.
+Estonia commends all ongoing investigations of human rights violations and war crimes committed by Russia and reiterates the need for the establishment of a special tribunal for the crime of aggression by the UN.

 Inside Russia, widespread human rights violations, arbitrary detentions and crackdown on everyone who opposes the war continue.
 Human rights organisations are proclaimed illegal and thousands of people have been imprisoned on absurd pretexts just because they were questioning the actions of the authorities.
 Russia is turning into a totalitarian regime – this is the reality of the country that wages a nonsense war with its neighbour.